Marijuana Addiction: Signs, Causes, Risks Factors, Effects And Treatment

 Psychological Factors

-Mental health problems, such as depression, anxiety, and trauma-related disorders, can increase the chances of getting addicted to marijuana.
-This happens when individuals with these health issues rely on marijuana as a form of self-medication, which can lead to dependence and addiction.
+Mental health problems, such as depression, anxiety, and trauma-related disorders, increase the chances of getting addicted to marijuana.
+This happens when individuals with these health issues rely on marijuana as a form of self-medication, which leads to dependence and addiction.
+Also, using marijuana as a drug for coping with stress and anxiety puts one at risk of addiction.

 Social And Cultural Factors

 Some cultures generally accept the use of marijuana, and this increases the chances of getting addicted.
 Peer pressure also contributes to environmental factors.
-According to Egan, Kathleen L. et al’s 2016 study ‘More than just alcohol: Marijuana and illicit drug use at parties attended by 15–20 year olds,’ Marijuana and or other illegal drugs are served in one-third of parties attended by those aged 15 to 20.
+According to Egan, Kathleen L. et al’s 2016 study ‘More than just alcohol: Marijuana and illicit drug use at parties attended by 15–20-year-olds,’ Marijuana and or other illegal drugs are served in one-third of parties attended by those aged 15 to 20.

 Personality Traits